spexod/Portal/README.md

 There are 4 git repositories to remember to update.
 You and do this manually with the git commands, but there is a convenience script to do this if you want to test only the `main` branches of the repositories, `update.sh`.
-This the best practice configuration deploying the website.
+This is the best practice configuration deploying the website.

-This script does not contain any docker commands.
+This script does not contain any docker commands, but the server still requires the use of `sudo` for permission to overwrite files.

 ### Testing (build-test.sh)

 This does not affect the live website, but it does use a shared resource (the MySQL server) to test the data upload.
-Make sure to communicate with your team members so that this is only being done by one person at time (Consider setting up a local SQL sever on you computer and setting the sql_config.py to point to that server if you find there are often conflicts).
+Make sure to communicate with your team members so that this is only being done by one person at time (Consider setting up a local SQL sever on your computer and setting the sql_config.py to point to that server if you find there are often conflicts).

 To test the initialization or any updates, we can make a full version of the